 This Ibiza-style club is annoyingly located out of town, putting off all but the most dedicated clubber.
 But it’s well worth making the journey if hedonism is your game – and you like to play hard.
 DJs such as Richie Hawtin, Laurent Garnier, 2ManyDJs, Vitalic and Tiga are regulars on the decks whilst a retractable roof turns El Row into a full-on terrace club when the weather is behaving.
-In 2013 they are organising a series of parties at Poble Espanyol, which is far more accessible travel wise.
+This year they are organising a series of parties at Poble Espanyol, which is far more accessible travel wise.

 A bit of a curve ball, but the under-appreciated Sala BeCool is definitely one of my top five Barcelona clubs.
 Not so much for the music, which seems to be the same usually bland tech-house that has assaulted my ears on way too many occasions, but the crowd are the best I’ve found.
 Friendly, fun and unpretentious you can get chatting here to some cool people with hardly a self-congratulatory skateboarder in sight.
 A second floor upstairs injects a gleefully random element to the night… and you might dance to Metallica, Prince or Catalan pop.